U.S. Route 66 in Arizona: California border to Kingman

 Approximately 11.9 mi north of Golden Shores, US 66 arrived at the foothills of the Black Mountains, following the base of those mountains for 6 mi before entering them.
 Shortly afterward, the old highway arrived in the town of Oatman, passing through the center of the old mining town.
 North of Oatman, US 66 turned in a generally eastward direction winding its way up and through the Black Mountains over treacherous curves.
 US 66 passed through the small mining community of Goldroad and the adjacent mine, before continuing on its winding path up the mountainsides.

 Less than 2 mi east of the Goldroad Mine, US 66 crossed over Sitgreaves Pass at an elevation of 3550 ft, making its slow winding descent towards the other side of the Black Mountains.
-The highway finally exited the mountains at Cold Springs Station, heading straight east before curving northeast again, away from the mountains.
+The highway finally exited the mountains at Cool Springs Station, heading straight east before curving northeast again, away from the mountains.
 As it headed northeast, US 66 entered the town of McConnico, crossing the path of present-day I-40 again, before turning it turned north, and paralleled the Santa Fe Railway and curving through a small set of mountains.
 The highway and railroad then arrived in Kingman; US 66 followed Main Street (now Andy Devine Avenue).
 US 66 met US 93 and US 466 at a former highway junction, which is now the spot of Locomotive Park, the home of Santa Fe Railway No. 3759, a 3751 class 4-8-4 Northern steam locomotive.
 US 66 continued through town on Main Street, and curved northeast towards I-40 at the eastern end of Kingman.
 About 2.7 mi northeast of Kingman, US 66 crossed under present-day I-40, and continued northeast through the present day Kingman metro area on what is now SR 66.